tsawler/go-microservices/README.md

 - MongoDB

 ## Running the project
-From the root level of the project, execute this command (this assumes that you have a recent version of Docker installed on your machine):
+From the root level of the project, execute this command (this assumes that you have [GNU make](https://www.gnu.org/software/make/) and a recent version of [Docker](https://www.docker.com/products/docker-desktop) installed on your machine):

 ~~~
 make up